jamesmcnamara/reviewr/README.md

 3. Tool calls are intercepted, validated against their schemas, and executed
 4. Results are sent back to the LLM
 5. The LLM continues generating a response
+6. If logging is enabled, the conversation is saved to a JSON file in the specified directory

 The Zod schemas provide both runtime validation and generate JSON Schema for the LLM to understand the tool parameters.